Long River Tai Chi Circle England

 Roy Wilson’s Classes

 Currently I am concentrating on my own practice, and on teaching a small group of advanced students in a Thursday night class at the Centre for Science and Art in Stroud.
 This class runs from 7.00pm to 9.00pm.
 It covers the Cheng Man-ching short Yang form, Sensing Hands, Da Lu, the Cheng Man-ching sword form and fencing.
 It is a class for people who have experience in all those aspects of the Cheng Man-ching curriculum.
 If someone wishes to join this class (for all or a part of it) they need to contact me to discuss their experience.
-(Please note: this class will be closed for the Summer break during August and September 2022).
+(Please note: this class will be closed for the Summer break during August and September 2024).

 I am also teaching a small number of 1:1 hours for serious practitioners.
 Please contact me if you are interested.
-Costs of my classes and 1:1 lessons are comparatively reasonable to enable participation.

-New Beginners' class
+New Beginners’ Class

 Previous Venues Used for Classes